 Accessorizing Your Hot Tub

 Many keep their hot tubs indoors so they can enjoy the amenities of an interior space.
-Today's hot tubs are fully equipped with iPod dock and multiple speakers, waterproof televisions, and DVD players.
+Today's hot tubs are fully equipped with bluetooth, multiple speakers, and waterproof televisions.
 In the early stage of your hot tub design, consider how you are going to cover and protect your hot tub area.
-Additional to hot tub covers (which are required for retaining heat and keeping your hot tub clean), consider the possibilities of creating a protected area, outdoors.
+In addition to hot tub covers (which are required for retaining heat and keeping your hot tub clean), consider the possibilities of creating a protected area, outdoors.
 Pergolas and other structures coupled with a retractable canopy provide a solution for protecting your hot tub area (including accessories) and the people enjoying the space from the elements.
 You may also want to consider outdoor lights, fireplaces, and fans to create the perfect ambiance.
 By introducing accessories and working with a pergola to define an outdoor room, you can have an outdoor experience that is more lush than your indoor tub.

 Soaking outdoors can be an all-out luxury experience if you consider these tips in the early stages of hot tub design.
 Do you have any experiences with integrating a hot tub into an outdoor space?
 Let us know some of your tips below.